dime-worldbank/dime-account-admin/README.md

 If you are not sure which account you are logged in to, then see the menu that pops up when you click your profile picture furthest to the right in the header.
 If nothing of this solves your access, you may reach out to dimeanalytics@worldbank.org.

-## Why does DIME use both a DIME account and a WB account?

-In the beginning there was just the WB account (https://github.com/worldbank).
-Eventually, DIME projects used almost half of the quotas of the WB account subscription, so DIME ended up creating its own account (https://github.com/dime-worldbank).
-The default is that all private DIME repositories should be created at the DIME Account but it is up to the team where a public repository should be created.

-On one hand it is easier for teams to have both private and public repositories on the same account as managing user access is easier.
-But on the other hand it is sometimes desirable to put public repositories on the WB account as it gets more traffic.
-A common way how DIME teams deal with this is to use a private repository on the DIME account before publishing results, and use a public repo on the WB account for replication packages after the research is published.
-But exactly how to do this is ultimately up to each team.

-We can make exceptions and create private repos on the WB account if, for example, the project is a collaboration with non-DIME WB teams.
-You may invite external collaborators to repos hosted on the DIME Account.
-However, DIME Analytics pays a small fee for each user (including external collaborators) so we ask you to only request that for non-DIME users that need active access to the repo.

 ## DIME GitHub Training Slides